 Know When You Need to File a Police Report

 In Colorado, almost every vehicle collision must be reported to the police.
-A law enforcement officer will typically come to the scene, gather evidence, call in medical services if necessary, and file a report on what happened.
+A law enforcement officer will typically come to the scene, gather evidence, call in medical services if necessary, and file an accident report on what happened.

 You can lose out on potential compensation if you say the wrong thing to a police officer.

-When Is It Necessary to Call the Cops After a Crash?
+When Is It Necessary to Call the Cops After a Crash in Colorado?

 You must remain at the scene until a police officer arrives, and the officer may or may not interview you about the incident.

 What Should I Say to the Police?